roadsidemultimedia/Docs/customize/how-to-customize.md

 ## Choosing the right Customization Method ##

-There are three methods for adding customization to your website, these are: the **DMS toolbar → Customize options**; the **Base Child theme**, and, the **PageLines Customize plugin**.
-Each method has pros and cons, which we'll go through below.
+There are three methods for adding customization to your website, these are: the DMS toolbar → Customize options; the Base Child theme, and, the PageLines Customize plugin.
+Each method applies to individual levels of skill -- based on your comfort level and proficiency, which we'll go through below.

+For example, if you're **new** to using DMS, you may with to stick to DMS Customization Options, where selecting things to change or customize is by settings only.

+Someone with **moderate **skills with customization may wish to use our **Customize Plugin** and some tools to achieve more unique results.

+**Advanced users** -- those with stronger technical abilities -- may wish to customize the **Base Theme** to create your very own child themes, as well customizing PageLines DMS.

 ### DMS ###